 For the Hearing and Speech, Impaired Customers who have access to teletypewriters (TTYs) may call a special toll-free number 800.223.0024.
 The TTY service is available 24 hours a day, seven days a week.

 Life-Sustaining Equipment If you use any life-sustaining devices in your home, let the company know.
 If there is a disruption of gas service, restoration of your service will be a top priority.
 You can apply for this service by calling the Customer Service Inquiry Center at 800.221.0051.

 Budget Billing If you've been a customer of O&R for at least 12 months, you are eligible to take advantage of their Budget Billing program.
 Budget Billing is the payment plan that lets you level your payments over a 12-month period.
 This enables you to know ahead of time what your monthly payment will be.
 To sign up for this, call 877.434.4100 Monday through Friday from 8:00am to 7:00pm except for holidays or access their online form on their website.

-Get Well First If you're a customer of Orange & Rockland and you're hospitalized for a minimum of 10 days, Get Well First may help you qualify for a 30-day extension on your utility payment due date.
-Contact the company's customer service department for more information.
+Get Well First If you're a customer of Orange & Rockland and you're hospitalized for a minimum of 10 days, contact the company's customer service department for more information.
 Call 877.434.4100 Monday through Friday from 8 AM to 7 PM except for holidays or access their online form on their website.